 Then Mr. Brady says to Bobby, “You tried your best and you failed miserably.
 The lesson is, never try.”
 Oh wait, that was Homer’s advice to Bart and Lisa on The Simpsons.
 Mike Brady’s advice, given earlier in the episode, was “Find what you do best, and do your best with it.”
 Well, clearly that didn’t work.

 So Carol and Mike take Bobby home, where the rest of the kids and Alice surprise him with a party.
 They present him with a makeshift trophy reading, “To our brother Bobby, for trying harder than anyone we know.
 We’re proud of him.”
+(Betcha didn’t know that the Brady Bunch pioneered the concept of the participation trophy.)
 But then they thoughtlessly rub his noise in his failure by celebrating with chocolate ice cream, the instrument of his downfall.
 Talk about irony!

 Watch Bobby try and fail in the video below.
 And remember, everyone’s a winner on National Chocolate Ice Cream Day!

 Bobby competes in ice-cream-eating contest in “The Winner,” The Brady Bunch (Feb, 26, 1971)

 - The Exquisite Shame of the Participation Trophy (slate.com)